***Scroll down for links to the full NWDB Strategic Plan and Appendices***

 - Vocational Rehabilitation – Title 4

 This Plan is meant to be a “living process” and will be used in an ongoing manner by the NWDB and its Core Partners to guide the implementation of strategies and actions.
-It will be tracked and monitored regularly so that progress can be communicated to partners and stakeholders and adjustments to strategies and actions made as appropriate.
+It will be tracked and monitored regularly so that progress can be communicated to partners and stakeholders, and adjustments to strategies and actions made as appropriate.

-The NWDB Plan aligns with the overarching vision and goals of the State of Maine -2016-2020 Unified Plan- Workforce Innovation and Opportunity Act.
+The NWDB Plan aligns with the overarching vision and goals of the State of Maine -2020-2023 Unified Plan- Workforce Innovation and Opportunity Act.
 The State Plan is based on the following premise: “The success of Maine’s economy will ultimately be determined by the strength and quality of its workforce and the ability of employers to fill their need for skilled labor.”
-The State Plan lays out the following goals:
+The State Plan lays out the following vision: